ogulcanturan/Ogu.Response/README.md

 - **ValidationRules.EqualToRule**: To check if a property value is equal to a specified value.
   Parsed value can be retrieved through the rule's `GetStoredValue<T>()` method.

+- **ValidationRules.NotNullRule**: To check if a property value is not null.

-- **ValidationRules.NotEmptyRule**: To check if a property value is empty.
+- **ValidationRules.NotEmptyRule**: To check if a property value is not empty.

 - **ValidationRules.ValidBooleanRule**: To check if a property value is a valid boolean string ("true" or "false").
   Parsed value can be retrieved through the rule's `GetStoredValue<bool>()` method.